About Mysore Style

 On Meaning & Purposes of Asana (postural yoga) Practices

-Asana practice serves to balance and purify the energies of the body and mind as a means of refinement towards greater connectedness to our Praktriti (nature and the manifest world), and heal of Prana (vital energy or life force).
+Asana practice serves to balance and purify the energies of the body and mind as a means of refinement towards greater connectedness to our Praktriti which is nature and the manifest world.
+Through yogic practices, we can clear the obstacles that prevent us from remaining connected to a higher vital energy and sense of balance.

-One then communicates with the manifest world and oneself from this more awake, free, empowered space.
+One then relates within the the manifest world and oneself from this more awake, free, empowered space.